 Since gum disease never completely goes away, you’ll shift from a treatment plan to a maintenance plan.
 At this point in your oral health, our goal will be to help you prevent any relapse that would otherwise contribute to gum, bone, and tooth loss.

-Once your initial gum treatment is completed, Dr. Saunders will communicate with your general dentist about a maintenance plan.
+Once your initial gum treatment is completed, our doctors at PCE will communicate with your general dentist about a maintenance plan.
 Normally, this will look like an appointment every three months, with every other one being at our office.
-Essentially, you’re back to seeing your dentist every six months, but halfway between your regular checkups, Dr. Saunders is also seeing you twice per year.
+Essentially, you’re back to seeing your dentist every six months, but halfway between your regular checkups, our doctors at PCE are also seeing you twice per year.

 What’s going on during your appointments?
 Here’s an example: